NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 -   [W3C Markup Validator](https://validator.w3.org/#validate_by_input+with_options)
     - The feedback from this code validator wasn't brilliant as I had to ignore the errors from the Jinja templating system.
 For example, userpostsform.html, returned `1 warning, 3 errors` all due to Jinja.
-I passed my htmls into the validtor in any case.
+I passed my htmls into the validator in any case.
 The main test was seeing the pages rendering via my own tests.

 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
-    * I added my css code into the valditor and it stated:
+    * I added my css code into the validator and it stated:
             > W3C CSS Validator results for TextArea (CSS level 3 + SVG)
     Congratulations!
 No Error Found.